EditRegion1

 Advanced course on foraminiferal biostratigraphy

-The 15th Edition of the International School on Foraminifera – “Advanced course on foraminiferal biostratigraphy” is designed as an advanced and specific training on foraminiferal biostratigraphy and to provide an overview of the taxonomy, and geological history of benthic and planktonic foraminifera.
+The 17th Edition of the International School on Foraminifera – “Advanced course on foraminiferal biostratigraphy” is designed as an advanced and specific training on foraminiferal biostratigraphy and to provide an overview of the taxonomy, and geological history of benthic foraminifera.
 This intensive course is intended for students and academic/industrial staff interested in biostratigraphy using foraminifera.
 The aim is to provide an in-depth knowledge on the study of foraminiferal evolution, distribution and biostratigraphy.
-We review the current classification schemes of the foraminifera and review their usefulness for practical biostratigraphical and paleoecological applications.
-We will use case studies from petroleum basins and ODP sites to investigate the geological history of the group with practical sessions.
+We review the current classification schemes of the foraminifera, discuss their life history, review their usefulness for biostratigraphical applications, and use case studies to investigate the geological history of the group with lab and practical sessions.
 The entire course consists of approximately 40 hours of lectures and 40 hours of practical work.

 Teaching Format: